 - What is Speak Out Iowa?

-- Why is the University of Iowa administering this survey?
+- What data is the University of Iowa trying to gather and why?

 - Who is administering this survey?

 - What is the University of Iowa's survey instrument?

 - Who should participate in this survey?

 - I have not experienced sexual misconduct while at the University of Iowa.
 Should I still take this survey?